Maersk Line: Sustainability

 In 2011–12, Maersk Line cooperated with the US Navy on testing between 7 and 100% algae biofuel on Maersk Kalmar.
 From 2007 to 2014, and mainly due to slow steaming, Maersk Line reduced its CO2 emissions by 40% or 11 million tonnes, about the same reduction as the rest of Denmark.

 Maersk set a goal in December 2018 to be carbon neutral by 2050.
 In 2017, the company's ships emitted 35.5 million tonnes of CO2e, and it hopes to eliminate that by using biofuels to power its fleet.
 In 2022, Maersk ordered 12 dual-fuel container ships from Hyundai by 2025, capable of sailing on both fossil bunker fuel and methanol.

 Services

-Maersk Line is best known for its vast coverage across the globe.
-Other than its main trade lanes of Asia-Europe and Trans-Atlantic trades, Maersk Line also offers extensive coverage between South America and Europe as well as to Africa.
-The company also pioneered the innovative concept of Daily Maersk in 2011 which provided a premium guaranteed service between supply ports of China and European base ports.
+Maersk's main operations serve the Asia-Europe and Trans-Atlantic trades, and also between South America and Europe as well as to Africa.
+The company also introduced the concept of Daily Maersk in 2011, which provided a premium guaranteed service between supply ports of China and European base ports.
 Despite support from the trade, Maersk Line was forced to cut down services due to oversupply.
 Recent restructuring of its products have included upgrades to their Asia to Australia, India to West Africa, and China to America routes.

-Other than those main trade routes, Maersk Line also operates many continental trade lines.
-It operates in its Intra-Asia route through MCC Transport, its European route through Seago Lines, and recently re-launched the famous SeaLand Service brand for its American trade lanes.
+In addition to those main trade routes, Maersk Line also operates many continental trade lines.
+It operates in its Intra-Asia route through MCC Transport, its European route through Seago Lines, and recently re-launched the SeaLand Service brand for its American trade lanes.